 Her web series Kristen Does Her Best screened at the LA Comedy Film Festival and the Moonfaze Feminist Film Festival.
 It can be viewed by clicking on that link.
 You should watch it.

-Kristen debuted her new solo show Prolonged Eye Contact premieres at the Lyric Hyperion Theater in 2018.
+Kristen’s new solo show Prolonged Eye Contact played at the Lyric Hyperion Theater and the Comedy Central Stage in LA and The People’s Improv Theater in New York.
 She performs stand-up, solo material, and improv around LA and at festivals across the country.